clevrf0x/git-cheatsheet/README.md

 # GIT CHEATSHEET

-## On initial install:
+### On initial install:
-	git --version - checks the version of the installed locally git git config --global user.name "Your Name" - sets up the name of the user git config --global user.email "yourname@somemail.com" - sets up the mail of the user git config --list - lists all the git configurations
+	checks the version of the installed locally git git --version - checks the version of the installed locally git git config --global user.name "Your Name" - sets up the name of the user git config --global user.email "yourname@somemail.com" - sets up the mail of the user git config --list - lists all the git configurations